johannes-mueller/test-cockpit.el/README.md

 used it for my daily work and added new features every now and then.
 It turns out to work smoothly and to be quite useful.

-## Future

-As soon as the whole thing stabilizes I will put it on MELPA.
-I am not yet decided if it will be one package, or individual ones for each language that have the core module as dependency.
-This would have the advantage that one does not need to install the dependencies for a language module that one does not want to use.

 ### Interesting feature ideas